Factory Invoice Price is not the Dealer’s Actual New Car Cost

 Dealer Holdback

 The dealer holdback is a part of the dealer invoice or MSRP that the dealership charges back to the manufacturer.
-Manufacturers typically return the percentage of money withheld every quarter, but this can vary depending on the agreement.
+Manufacturers typically return the percentage of money withheld every quarter, which can vary depending on the agreement.

 New car dealer holdback became common just a few years ago.
 They are used to inflate invoice rates to increase distributor earnings.
 This is done mainly by decreasing the gross profit margin on the sale of a vehicle.
 As a result, the salesperson does not receive a commission or a percentage of the dealer’s holdback amount.